Find Trade Colleges

 Hinds Community College undergraduate students pay an average of $6,800 in tuition and fees each year.

 Jones County Junior College ranked #8 on this year’s Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
-Jones County Junior College is a small public school located in the town of Ellisville.
+Jones County Junior College is a small public school located in the distant town of Ellisville.

 Read full report on Construction Trades at Jones County Junior College